The broad bean season means a reduction in the tremor in my right hand; favas as they are also known are the only common source of L-dopa.

 But what if the anecdote is backed by strong science?
 Reporting in the Journal of Clinical and Diagnostic Research doctors have this to say.

-“The consumption of broad beans can increase the levels of dopamine in the blood, with a marked improvement in the motor performance of the patients with Parkinson Disease, and no side effects.[1]
+“The consumption of broad beans can increase the levels of dopamine in the blood, with a marked improvement in the motor performance of patients with Parkinson's Disease; and no side effects.[1]”

 Of course I was terrified but he was right and it has not worsened and in fact more recently has been markedly better.
 Why?

 How wrong one can be.
 As a teenager I was once forced to eat broad beans without complaint when we were visiting friends; they were old, starchy and perfectly horrid.
-I vowed they would never pass my lips again, a promise I kept for fifty years.
+I vowed they would never pass the threshold of my lips again, a promise I kept for fifty years.

 Then when visiting family a mystery dish was amongst the various foods served.
 They were young, tender and simply delicious; broad beans, my host told me when I returned for seconds.

 I decided to start growing them, not knowing how important they would be for my health.
-And so began a new adventure with this legume, also known as a fava-bean.
-Discovering it is the second richest source of vegetable protein, about a quarter, it fits with our determination to eat less red-meat; and then that it is the only significant source of L-dopa.
+And so began a new adventure with this legume, also known as a fava bean.
+Discovering it is the second richest source of vegetable protein, about a quarter, it fits with our determination to eat less red meat; and that it is the only significant source of L-dopa.

 That triggered memories of dopamine, the vitally important neurotransmitter that is deficient in those suffering from Parkinson’s Disease; and so began a literature search on the subject.